yogagii/YogaBlog/content/react-admin.md

 export default App;
 ```

-name="users" informs react-admin to fetch the “users” records from the http://jsonplaceholder.typicode.com/users URL.
+name="users" informs react-admin to fetch the "users" records from the http://jsonplaceholder.typicode.com/users URL.

 list={ListGuesser} means that react-admin should use the <ListGuesser> component to display the list of posts.

 ## Selecting Columns

-The <ListGuesser> component is not meant to be used in production - it’s just a way to quicky bootstrap an admin.
+The <ListGuesser> component is not meant to be used in production - it's just a way to quicky bootstrap an admin.
 ListGuesser dumps the code of the list it has guessed to the console:

 ```javascript
 // in src/users.js